gilbox/simflux/README.md

     var Flux = simflux.Flux,
         dispatcher = Flux.dispatcher;

-    // an object qualifies as to be a store if it has name and actions var appStore = {
+    // an object qualifies to be a store if it has name and actions var appStore = {
       name: 'appStore',
       actions: [ 'addTodo', 'removeTodo' ],